 - Cumin – makes hummus super special and rich.

-- Olive Oil – Any vegetable oil will do, but olive oil has a healthy fat content and adds an exquisite taste to this cauliflower dip.
+- Olive Oil – Any vegetable oil will do, but extra-virgin olive oil has a healthy fat content and adds an exquisite taste to this cauliflower dip.

 How To Make Cauliflower Hummus

 Cauliflower hummus is made without chickpeas – the best paleo cauliflower hummus.
 Using cauliflower instead of chickpeas greatly reduces carbs!
 Whoever invented this: You’re a Genius!

 Here’s everything you need to make to get this creamy cauliflower hummus: